Benefits Comparison

 • ✗ Passport mandatory

-• ✗ All documents translated
+• ✗ All documents translated into Spanish

-• ✗ Interpol certificate required
+• ✗ Interpol certificate required (same as MERCOSUR)

 • ✗ Full background verification

-Work and Live Rights
+Regional Work and Travel Rights

 The Two-Stage MERCOSUR Process